-“Ararat was one of my favourites,” Weetjens tells me.
+“Ararat was one of my favorites,” Weetjens tells me.
 “I mean, this guy was a maverick.
 A very ambitious rat.
-Most go through a learning process, but he was just unreal – passed every stage without any error.”
+Most go through a learning process, but he was just unreal—passed every stage without any error.”

 Apopo rats being trained

 In 2013, four years after Apopo began, they got the go-ahead from IMAS to take their work into the field.
-And after receiving £2.7 million in funding from various donors, they began working in nearby Mozambique, a country still riddled with land mines from the 1977 - 1992 civil war.
+And after receiving £2.7 million ($4.4 million) in funding from various donors, they began working in nearby Mozambique, a country still riddled with land mines from the 1977–1992 civil war.

-However, despite Apopo’s rats detecting and clearing 6,693 land mines from rural areas of Mozambique, ridding Maputo Province of mines – and with an estimated 1.6 million square metres of Manica, Sofala and Tete Provinces due to be declared mine-free later this year – Apopo’s methods are still met with resistance from potential donors among the international community.
+However, despite Apopo’s rats detecting and clearing 6,693 land mines from rural areas of Mozambique, ridding Maputo Province of mines (and with an estimated 1.6 million square meters of Manica, Sofala, and Tete Provinces due to be declared mine-free later this year), Apopo’s methods are still met with resistance from potential donors among the international community.
 Weetjens believes this is down to the stigma around rats themselves.

-Conversely, villagers in the mine-affected areas around Mozambique openly welcomed the mine-detecting rodents – but only after Apopo managed to convince them that they weren’t from a pest eradication programme, which many locals believed them to be.
+Conversely, villagers in the mine-affected areas around Mozambique openly welcomed the mine-detecting rodents—but only after Apopo managed to convince them that they weren’t from a pest-eradication program, which many locals believed them to be.
 “Yeah, we had a good laugh about that one,” recalls Weetjens.
 “But, pretty soon, the logic kicked in.
 And [the rats] simply performed far beyond the capability of machines.”

 Rats are too light to trigger land mines, and are taught to scratch at them and wait for their trainers once they've discovered one.

-By 2013, Mine Detection Rats had cleared 8.8 million square metres of land in Mozambique – around 1,260 full-sized football pitches – at a cost of just 70p per metre.
+By 2013, Mine Detection Rats had cleared 8.8 million square meters of land in Mozambique—around 1,260 full-sized soccer fields—at a cost of just 70p per meter.

-“One square metre of land cleared for the price of a bottle of cola.
+“One square meter of land cleared for the price of a bottle of cola.
 I mean, nobody can do that,” says Weetjens proudly.

 And these rats don’t muck about.
-A single giant African pouched rat is able to clear 20 square metres of ground in under an hour.
-Left to a manual de-miner with a metal detector, that same area would take over 50 hours.
-Apopo’s rats are also used to detect tuberculosis, and Weetjens’ dream is to keep developing the capabilities of his rat army.
+A single giant African pouched rat is able to clear 20 square meters of ground in under an hour.
+Left to a manual deminer with a metal detector, that same area would take over 50 hours.
+Apopo’s rats are also used to detect tuberculosis, and Weetjens’s dream is to keep developing the capabilities of his rat army.

 “We have a reverse technology that allows people at the bottom of the pyramid to tackle complex detection challenges with a tool that’s in harmony with their environment,” he enthuses.
-“Africa’s become an unregulated dump for European toxic waste… and the World Health Organisation believes that we may expect the biggest growth in cancer and diabetes in the third world.”
+“Africa’s become an unregulated dump for European toxic waste… and the World Health Organization believes that we may expect the biggest growth in cancer and diabetes in the Third World.”